UCAS code: GV15

 All candidates must take the Mathematics Admissions Test (MAT) as part of their application.

-Everything you need to know, including guidance on how to prepare, can be found on the MAT page.
+Guidance on how to prepare can be found on the MAT page.

 You do not need to submit any written work when you apply for this course.